Sobesednik/exiftool-context/README.md

 That is, make sure that tests do not have open processes after them, or temp files.

 ## What is a Test Context

-A test context is an object (or instance of a class) which is available to tests via `ctx` argument.
+A test context is an object which is available to tests via `ctx` argument.
 This is implemented in `zoroaster` test runner.
-It allows to abstract individual test contexts to be used in tests.
-That makes maintanence of test files so much easier, when they don't have to rely on global scope of each other.
-Improved code reuse, refactor and readily available testing allows to create unique and specifically tailored tests contexts to be used in bespoke and Open Source software.
+It allows to abstract individual test contexts.
+That makes maintanence of test files easier when they don't have to rely on global scope of each other.
+You can create unique and specific tests contexts to be used in testing of your application.
+Save time by reusing the code, and using tests as a tool, and not the other way around.

-To learn more about the idea of test contexs, visit [zoroaster documentation](https://zoroaster.co.uk/test-context).
+To learn more about the idea of test contexts, read [zoroaster documentation](https://zoroaster.co.uk/test-context).

 ---